 Let’s take a look at a handful of good beginner snowboards that you can start with.
 You may want to consider going with a complete snowboard package that includes the board, boots and bindings.

 Burton is inarguably a powerhouse in the world of snowboarding.
 Their gear is legendary because they’ve been around since the beginning of the sport and their performance shows it!

 I like the combination camber / rocker with an early rise outside that helps to initiate turns without a catch.
 The more early rise rocker on the tip of the board, the easier it will be to carve from turn to turn.

-While the board flex is identical from tip to tail – like a twin tip board – this board is meant to be ridden with a backset stance.
-Ever so slightly behind center, the Clash board prefers riding regular over goofy.
+The board has directional flex, in this case the tail is more flexible than the nose for increased “pop”.
+The Ripcord is meant to be ridden with a backset stance.
+Ever so slightly behind center, the board prefers riding regular over goofy.

 Overall the engineering in this board won’t leave anything to disappoint and I think the best beginner snowboard.

 It’s affordable enough to make it a solid choice for beginner boarders while packing enough punch to keep up with your ride for several seasons to come.
 Pair it up with the Burton Freestyle Snowboard Bindings.

 Best For: Beginners looking for an all mountain board that rides best in a single direction with easy turns.

 K2 is one of my personal favorite ski and snowboard brands.
 Their equipment is an amazing balance of power, ease, and grace.
 With the K2 Standard snowboard you’ll get a classic look with solid performance.

 One of the goals of this board is to make make your first carves as simple as possible when learning to board.
 The flat rocker and early rise tip and tail make it effortless to switch, carve, and roll the board from toe to heel.